In the Eyes of the Beholder

 Papa,

-Thank You for seeing me as beautiful, not because of anything I’ve done or how I look, but because of who You created me to be.
-Help me to see myself the way You see me—whole, loved, and complete in Your eyes.
-Teach me to embrace Your definition of beauty—of me and others—and to rest in the truth that I am wonderfully made in Your image.
-Let me live in the confidence of Your love, not in the ever-changing standards of this world.
+Thank You for seeing me as beautiful—not because of how I look, but because of who You created me to be.
+Help me see myself the way You see me, through the truth of Your love and not the distortion of this world.
+Teach me to embrace Your definition of beauty in myself and in others.
+Let Your voice be louder than the mirror or the culture around me.
+Remind me daily that I am wonderfully made in Your image.

 Amen.